fdschneider/oldwebsite/blog/_drafts/graph_hygiene.md

 ## Noise vs. detail
 High resolution graphs allow the addition of small structured information.
 Tufte investigated the importance of detail, which makes figures highly credible, and differentiates it from noise, which distracts without adding information.

+## Graphical integrity

+Lie factor

+## Multi-layered information and scale

+High resolution graphs allow the addition of small structured information.

+Tufte investigated the importance of detail, which makes figures highly credible, and differentiates it from noise, which distracts without adding information.

+Small multiples as fourth dimension

+## "Above all else, show the data"

+Similar to the mention of detail above, Tufte demands to show the original data in the first place, besides means or statistical models, allowing the reader to draw own conclusions.